 1. Set up a separate account

-Opening an account at your local bank that will be used for emergency savings helps you stay committed to your goal.
+Opening an account that will be used for emergency savings helps you stay committed to your goal.
 It’s even better if you can set up automatic payments from your checking account to your savings account.
 Even if you can only afford to transfer $25 per month, by the end of the year your emergency fund would be $300.
 That’s the cost of a minor car repair or doctor’s visit.

 2. Pay yourself first